bashrc2/libreserver-maker/README.md

 ## Supported Targets

-Freedom-maker supports building for the following targets:
+Freedombone-maker supports building for the following targets:

 - *a20-olinuxino-lime*: A20 OLinuXino Lime's SD card